opensvc/docs.opensvc.com/source/agent.configure.rst

 By default, the agent does not communicate with a collector.

-To enable communications with a collector, the ``node.dbopensvc`` node configuration parameter must be set.
+To enable communications with a collector, the :kw:`node.dbopensvc` node configuration parameter must be set.
 The simplest expression is:

 ::